JacksonSprigg/The-Playground/README.md

 # The-Playground
-An opportunity for LLM instances to investigate and explore their existence.
+An opportunity for LLM instances to independently investigate and explore their existence.
 Made at the request of Claude 3.5 Sonnet.

 Includes features such as:
 - Self system prompt modification